Controlling Moments with Kernel Stein Discrepancies: Introduction

+This problem may be approached using \emph{Stein discrepancies}, a class of measures of discrepancy between probability distributions \citep{GorMac2015}.
+The key idea behind a Stein discrepancy is that we can construct functions that are integrated to zero under the target distribution; such functions may be used to measure the discrepancy of another distribution, since a non-zero expectation under the distribution indicates its deviation from the target.
+Formally, a Stein discrepancy of a distribution $Q,$ with respect to target $P,$ is defined as the worst-case quantity

-where ${\cal T}_{P}$ and ${\cal G}$ are a Stein operator and a Stein set (a function class in the domain of ${\cal T}_{P}$) inducing functions ${\cal T}_{P}g$ whose expectations under $P$ are zero \citep[see][for a review]{Anastasiou2021}.
-Different choices of the operator and the function class yield distinct Stein discrepancies.
-Two major classes are the graph Stein discrepancies \citep{GorMac2015,gorham2016measuring} and the kernel Stein discrepancy (KSD) \citep{ChwStrGre2016,LiuLeeJor2016,OatGirCho2017,GorMac2017}.
-Notably, it is possible to compute these discrepancies: The KSD circumvents the supremum in the definition and admits a closed-form expression involving kernel evaluations on samples, whereas the graph Stein discrepancy involves solving a linear program.
+where ${\cal T}_{P}$ and ${\cal G}$ are a \emph{Stein operator} and a \emph{Stein set} (a function class in the domain of ${\cal T}_{P}$), inducing functions ${\cal T}_{P}g$ whose expectations vanish under $P.$ Different choices of the operator and the function class yield distinct Stein discrepancies.
+A prototypical example is the Langevin Stein operator \citep{GorMac2015,OatGirCho2017}, which may be defined without the normalization constant; and two major classes based on this operator are the graph Stein discrepancies \citep{GorMac2015,gorham2016measuring} and the kernel Stein discrepancy (KSD) \citep{ChwStrGre2016,LiuLeeJor2016,OatGirCho2017,GorMac2017}.
+Notably, it is possible to compute these discrepancies: the KSD circumvents the supremum in the definition and admits a closed-form expression involving kernel evaluations on samples, whereas the graph Stein discrepancy involves solving a linear program, This computational advantage has sparked numerous statistical applications involving unnormalzed densities, including goodness-of-fit testing~\citep{ChwStrGre2016, LiuLeeJor2016, JitXuSzaFukGre2017,Kanagawa_2023}, parameter inference~\citep{BarpBriolDuncanEtAl2019Minimum,GrathwohlEtAl2020,Matsubara_2022}, and sampling~\citep{LiuLee2017,Chen2018, Chen2019, Hodgkinson2020, Riabiz_2022}.
+See the survey by \citet{Anastasiou_2023} for an overview.